-These Standard Terms of Engagement (“Terms”) apply in respect of all work carried out by Wesley Jones Law (“we” or “us”) for you, except to the extent that we otherwise agree with you in writing.
-You do not need to sign to accept these Terms.
-Your continued instruction confirms your acceptance.
+These Standard Terms of Engagement (“Terms”) apply in respect of all work carried out by Wesley Jones Law (“we” or “us”) for the party identified in our engagement letter (“you”), except to the extent that we otherwise agree with you in writing.
+You do not need to sign to accept these Terms, you continuing to instruct us confirms your acceptance.

 1. Scope of services